amplication/docs/docs/custom-code/add-custom-dto.md

     customerType?: EnumEnumCustomerCustomerTypeFilter;
 }
 ```
-As mentioned earlies, this class should look exactly like `CustomerWhereInput`.
+As mentioned earlier, this class should look exactly like `CustomerWhereInput`.
 Therefore, you need to copy and paste the other properties from the `CustomerWhereInput` DTO.

 In `/server/src/customer/base/CustomerFindManyArgs.ts`, change the type of the `where` property to `CustomerWhereInputWithFilterEnum`: